IppClub/Dora-SSR/Docs/docs/tutorial/language-select.md

 ## Exploring Your Options

-Dora SSR supports a range of programming languages, including Lua, Yuescript, Teal, TypeScript, TSX, and Rust, each with its unique features and advantages.
+Dora SSR supports a range of programming languages, including Lua, YueScript, Teal, TypeScript, TSX, and Rust, each with its unique features and advantages.

 ### 1. Lua: Lightweight and Fast